osrf/gazebo_design/improve_sensors/update_imu_noise.md

 1. Ensure that a sensor with the old noise SDF format produces a sensor with a Gaussian noise models with matching mean, variance and bias.
-2. Ensure that a sen with the new noise SDF produces a sensor with the correct noise type for each of the measurement streams.
+2. Ensure that the new SDF produces a sensor with the correct noise type for each of the measurement streams.

 ## Pull requests ##